lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/06iot/iot.rst

 :download:`app2.py <../code/06iot/flask/app2.py>`

-Look that what we are doing is defining the button on *P9_11* as input, reading its value and storing it in *buttonSts*.
+What we are doing is defining the button on *P9_11* as input, reading its value and storing it in *buttonSts*.
 Inside the function *index()*, we will pass that value to our web page through “button” that is part of our variable dictionary: *templateData*.